animir/node-rate-limiter-flexible/README.md

 * no race conditions
 * covered by tests
 * no prod dependencies
-* Redis errors don't result to broken app if `insuranceLimiter` set up
+* Redis and Mongo errors don't result to broken app if `insuranceLimiter` set up
 * useful `penalty` and `reward` methods to change limits on some results of an action

 ### Benchmark